expln/metamath-lamp/docs/guide.md

 that the reciprocal of the cotangent is tangent.
 This has already been proved in the set.mm database as theorem `reccot`.

+This proof will show some capabilities we didn't see in the previous example.
+This includes work variables (and how to substitute them) and metamath-lamp's syntax-aware mechanisms for copying and pasting portions of text (aka "selectors").

 This exercise is based on the video showing how to prove the same theorem using the mmj2 tool
 (["Introduction to Metamath and mmj2" by David A. Wheeler](https://www.youtube.com/watch?v=Rst2hZpWUbU))